 - Debug Room: Featured in all of the post-Putt-Putt Saves the Zoo games.

 - Early-Installment Weirdness: The earliest games had DOS graphics and MIDI music, and animated using sprites instead of hand drawn cartoon animation.
 Then there's minor details, like the 3D cursors in Freddi Fish 1 being longer and thinner than the later ones (changed in the 1998 re-release), and being unable to skip movement phases.
 The early HE games also had a Windows 3.1 pause menu, a quit button instead of a menu button, and no lip-sync.

 - The End: Most of the games from their early years ended on this.

 - Feelies: Included with just about every game at the time, though they have become more and more rare.

-- Game Mod: By editing the games' config files, you may find additional scenes, which are either extra jokes and/or Getting Crap Past the Radar.
+- Game Mod: By editing the games' config files, you may find additional scenes and extra jokes.

 - The five games that use the YAGA enginenote are especially easy to mod, since the files can easily be extracted with 7-Zip.